Home » Southern Comfort Food » Coconut Cream Cake

 Special Note for Making Easy Coconut Cream Cake

-Since I began making this cake years ago, cake mixes have become increasingly less in volume.
-To counter this, I’ve updated the recipe to add 1/2 cup of self-rising flour to the cake batter.
-There’s no need, in this instance, to add any more sugar as the coconut cream filling is quite sweet.
-Add the flour along with the ingredients called for on the cake mix package and bake accordingly.
+Since I began making this original coconut cake recipe years ago, boxed cake mixes have become increasingly less in volume.
+To counter this, I’ve updated the original recipe adding 1/2 cup of self-rising flour to the cake batter.
+There’s no need, in this instance, to add any more sugar as the coconut cream filling adds enough sweetness.
+Add the flour along with the other dry ingredients, oil, water and eggs called for on the cake mix package and bake according to the directions.

 More Southern Style Cake Recipes to Make